 |Location:||Wisconsin, United States|

-• Preference will be given to candidates who have an interest in teaching gender studies.
+• Preference will be given to candidates with:

 Contribute to instruction, research/scholarship, and university/community service.

-Teach courses as assigned (typical teaching load is 12 credits per semester), schedule and maintain appropriate office hours, be available to students for consultation and academic advisement, participate in course and program assessment, and attend and participate in meetings of the Social Science Department and History/Politics discipline group.
-Courses may include: Early United States History, Modern United States History, United States Women’s History, and courses categorized as Racial and Ethnic Studies which complement the department’s current offerings and contribute to the University’s commitments to general education, diversity, global understanding, and the interdisciplinary Applied Social Science B.S.
+Teach 12 credit hours per semester, assess student learning, schedule and maintain appropriate office hours, and be available to students for consultation and academic advisement.
+Attend and participate in meetings of the Social Science Department and History/Politics discipline.
+Courses will include Introduction to American Government, along with other courses in public policy and American Institutions which complement and expand the department’s current offerings, and contribute to the University’s commitments to general education, diversity, global understanding, and the interdisciplinary Applied Social Science B.S.
 Program.
-Contributions that demonstrate and promote working collaboratively across campus on diversity related initiatives, including gender and racial and ethnic studies (RES) and assessment efforts in those areas.
+The ability to teach courses in Race and Ethnicity in American Politics, and Research Methods is also desirable.

 The University of Wisconsin-Stout offers a rich, dynamic and collaborative environment in which to work and grow.
 A member of the University of Wisconsin system, UW-Stout is unique within the system--it is named after its founder, James Huff Stout, and holds the distinction of being Wisconsin’s Polytechnic University, a designation which highlights our combination of applied learning, real-world experiences and a solid liberal arts foundation.

 UW-Stout offers 50 undergraduate and 24 graduate degrees, including two terminal degrees.
 Average student enrollment is 9,000.